davidesner/connection-docs/components/development-branches/tables/in-branch.md

 In the branch navigate to your existing HTTP extractor configuration and add a new table named `bitcoin_transactions` and fill **Path** with `/transformations/dev-prod-mode/bitcoin_transactions.csv`.
 Save and run the extractor.

 Examine the job outputs.
 There are tables with branch icon in a bucket prefixed with a number.
-That signifies that the output was stored in branch context, keeping your production data intact.
+As we've already shown, this signifies that the output was stored in branch context, keeping your production data intact.

 {: .image-popup}
 ![Extractor output](/components/development-branches/extractor-output.png)